SGBC/breedmaps/README.md

 JOB-ID can be found using qstat

-All the results can be found on the
+All the results can be found in the specified OUTPUT folder.